abridged/collabland-dev/help-docs/command-center/create-a-tgr/friend-tech.md

 4. Set the `Chain Type` to Friend.Tech.

 5. Enter the `Creator Wallet Address`.
+   - Ask the Creator to find the `Creator Wallet Address` in the Friend.Tech app.

 6. Set the Minimum amount of Keys.
 Needed to gain the role.
    - Optional: Set a Maximum score.